LievenGeryl/voteshoppkh/crates.md

 # Rewards
-I have based these mainly on what I think would be cool
+I have based these mainly on what I think would be cool & things that Adam has given out during community PvM events.

 ## Skilling crate